Lurk/nsstring_leak/readme.md

 INSString.as_str() internaly uses UTF8String property of NSString.
 [Apple doc](https://developer.apple.com/documentation/foundation/nsstring/1411189-utf8string?language=objc)
  says that the memory behind this pointer has a lifetime shorter than a lifetime of an NSString itself.
 But apparently, this is not entirely true.
-At least, this statement is not valid from strings that contain characters outside the ASCI range.
+At least, this statement is not valid for strings that contain characters outside the ASCI range.
 And sometimes for strings that do not.

 Sadly, I did not find any reason for that.

 So in the end, the actual leak occurs not in INSString.as_str() but, I guess, in objc runtime.

-## Is there a warkaround?
+## Is there a workaround?

 Yes.
 NSString::getCString ([Apple doc](https://developer.apple.com/documentation/foundation/nsstring/1415702-getcstring)) and we can use it like this: